President of Artsakh

-In a constitutional referendum held in 2017, citizens of the Republic voted in favor of transforming Artsakh into a presidential system.
+In a constitutional referendum held in 2017, citizens of the republic voted in favor of adopting a presidential system of governance.

-Former prime minister and state minister Arayik Harutyunyan is the incumbent president elected in 2020 Artsakhian general election.
+Arayik Harutyunyan was elected president in the 2020 Artsakhian general election.
+He resigned on 1 September 2023.
+On 9 September 2023, Samvel Shahramanyan was elected president by Artsakh's parliament to replace Harutyunyan.

+Following the Azerbaijani offensive on 19 September 2023, Artsakh agreed to dissolve itself by 1 January 2024, however instead of dissolving, they established a government-in-exile in Yerevan, Armenia presided by Samvel Shahramanyan.
+The prime minister of Armenia, Nikol Pashinyan, has since severely opposed the government-in-exile's existence in Armenia.

 Constitutional powers

-As a republic with presidential system, Artsakh grants significant power to the president who controls the executive branch, represents the country abroad and appoints the ministers.
-The president is also the commander-in-chief of the Artsakh Defence Army and has the right to appoint and dismiss the supreme command of the armed forces and other troops.
+The constitution granted significant power to the president who controls the executive branch, represented the state abroad and appointed the ministers.
+The president was also the commander-in-chief of the Artsakh Defence Army and had the right to appoint and dismiss the supreme command of the armed forces and other troops.

-Article 93 of the current constitution determines the functions of the president based on which the president:
+Article 93 of the former constitution outlined functions of the president: